White Rose Care Centre

 Conclusion

 The Home Manager and the RI continue to have a positive working relationship; therefore, evidencing a strong management team.
-There are plans to continue to improve the service delivery, with the RI wanting to make White Rose home from home for the current residents and for future individuals wishing to reside at the home.

 The monitoring officer would like to thank the RI, the Home Manager, the staff team and the residents for their hospitality during the visit.